kavalosc/kavalosc.github.io-/README.md

 ### Description

 ### Features
+- HTML Features
 	- There are two images implemented into the site with an attached alt attribute
 	- Appropriate headings and paragraph text are implemented
 	- There are 4 working pages with appropriate links in the navigation bar
 	- A footer tag is implemented containing contact information
 	- Google Material Icons were implemented as well as Google Fonts and AOS (Action on Scroll)
+- CSS Features
+	- Padding and margin were modified
+	- links, text, and colors were also modified
+	- Bootstrap was used
+	- A custom Google font was also implemented

+- Advanced Feature
+	- Nested selectors were used to specify format
+	- There is a navogation bar

 ### Credit
 - CSS
 	- [Flexbox Froggy](https://flexboxfroggy.com/)